utPLSQL/utPLSQL/docs/userguide/coverage.md

   );
 end;
 ```

 Executes test `test_award_bonus` in schema `ut3_user` and gather coverage for that execution on `award_bonus` object from schema `usr`.
 The exclude list is of no relevance as it is not overlapping with include list.

-### Working with projects and project files
+### Coverage on project

-Both `sonar` and `coveralls` are utilities that are more project-oriented than database-centric.
-They report statistics and coverage for project files in version control system.
+Both `Sonar` and `Coveralls` are utilities that are project-oriented and are not database-centric.
+They report statistics and coverage for project files in version control system and are not aware of database at all.
-Nowadays, most of database projects are moving away from database-centric approach towards project/product-centric approach.
 Coverage reporting of utPLSQL allows you to perform code coverage analysis for your project files.
-This feature is supported by all build-in coverage reporting formats.
+utPLSQL is able to map code coverage from your database code to your project files.

+When using project based approach, utPLSQL will report coverage only for project-files that were successfully mapped into database objects.

 When using this invocation syntax, coverage is only reported for the provided files, so using project files as input for coverage is also a way of limiting the scope of coverage analysis.
-This syntax also allows usage of `a_include_object_list` and `a_exclude_object_list` as optional parameters to filter the scope of analysis.
+This syntax also allows usage of  `a_exclude_object_list` as optional parameters to filter the scope of analysis based on database objects.

 **Reporting using externally provided file mapping**